go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 The Router logger logs the following:

-- `started` messages will be logged at DEBUG level
+- `started` messages will be logged at TRACE level
+- `polling`/`completed` routers will be logged at INFO
 - `slow` routers will be logged at WARN
-- `polling`/`completed` routers will be logged at INFO
 - `failed` routers will be logged at WARN

 The logging level for the router will default to that of the main configuration.
 Set `[log.<mode>.router]` `LEVEL` to change this.